 This teacher packet includes the guidelines and information you will need in selecting and submitting the entries from your school.
 If you have questions, please contact Congressman Turner’s office at (937) 225-2843.

-All qualified entries will be due in Congressman Mike Turner’s Dayton District office on or before Friday, April 22nd , 2022, by 4:00 p.m.
-The grand-prize winner and runners-up will be announced on or about April 30th, 2022 and each participant will be honored with a Certificate of Special Congressional Recognition from Congressman Mike Turner.
+All qualified entries will be due in Congressman Mike Turner’s Dayton District office on or before Wednesday, April 12th, 2023, by 5:00 p.m.
+The grand-prize winner and runners-up will be announced at the ceremony and each participant will be honored with a Certificate of Special Congressional Recognition from Congressman Mike Turner.
 The Certificate of Recognition will be mailed to all art teachers so you are able to distribute them to your student participants.
-The exhibit this year will be a virtual exhibit.
-Photos of all the artwork will be available for viewing on Congressman Turner’s website.
-Additional information on the virtual exhibit will be provided as it becomes available.
+The exhibit this year will be in person.
+The artwork will be available for viewing at the Dayton Art Institute.
+Additional information on the exhibit will be provided as it becomes available.

 Scholarships may be provided to the first, second and third place finishers.
 Depending on the first place winner’s choice, there may be either three or four remaining scholarships, as only the competition winner is eligible for the Savannah College of Art and Design (SCAD) scholarship.
 The second and third place winners may choose from the remaining scholarships.
 Competition winners’ decisions must be declared to Congressman Mike Turner’s Office, within one month of the conclusion of the contest.

 If there are scholarships unclaimed, they may be offered through a lottery selection to those students who received an honorable mention.
 More detailed scholarship information will be provided in a follow-up letter.